If you’re looking to upgrade your diet with some raw and wholesome plant based goodness check out my top 10 ways to start with raw food.

 I don’t try to be perfect, super strict or feel guilty about the food I eat.
 Mostly plant-based and raw is right for me.
 You do what’s right for you.

-If you’re crazy busy, healthy meals made with little or no cooking is totally a plus and will leave you with more time for other things.
+If you’re crazy busy, healthy meals made with little or no cooking are totally a plus and will leave you with more time for other things.
 YAY!

 Image by Stephanie Studer on Unsplash.

-So while you’re thinking about what plant based possibilities there are, here's 10 ways you can start right away.
+So while you’re thinking about what plant-based possibilities there are, here are 10 ways you can start right away.

 1) Raw juices and smoothies.